testing-library/eslint-plugin-testing-library/docs/rules/await-async-utils.md

-# Enforce promises from async utils to be handled (await-async-utils)
+# Enforce promises from async utils to be handled (`testing-library/await-async-utils`)

 Ensure that promises returned by async utils are handled properly.